 - Auto-scaling of the VMs that the nodes run on, plus the nodes themselves.

 - Auto-healing of the VMs that the nodes run on, plus the nodes themselves.

 After deploying this, you have a Kubernetes Cluster that can work with any configuration that you send to Kubernetes.
 When Cloudify senses that the nodes are not sufficient for the workload it will add VMs to OpenStack, install the Kubernetes nodes on them and add the nodes to the Kubernetes master.

 Example auto-healing code:

-This is a starting point for my ideal hybrid cloud orchestration model – multiple orchestration technologies working side by side, across multiple environments.
+This is a starting point for my ideal multi cloud orchestration model – multiple orchestration technologies working side by side, across multiple environments.
 Each orchestrator is focused on what it does best.

 The next step in this project is to see Cloudify become more aware of Kubernetes’ needs.
 This will require new modules in Kubernetes as well as new features to the existing Cloudify infrastructure plugins.